Spin Currents in Rashba Altermagnets: From Equilibrium to Nonlinear Regimes: Introduction

-Inspired by the preceding discussion, we consider a 2D system that integrates Rashba spin-orbit coupling with altermagnetism \cite{Smejkal}, given their significant individual contributions to spin current generation.
-In this model, the Rashba term breaks inversion symmetry, while the altermagnet term breaks the combined parity (P) and time-reversal (T) symmetry (PT symmetry).
-The discrete symmetries of the Hamiltonian significantly influence the behavior of spin currents.
-The presence of inversion and time reversal symmetry leads to the elimination of even and odd-order contributions of the electric field to the spin current, respectively \cite{Hamamoto}.
-As symmetries play a crucial role in determining the fate of spin currents, we focus on how these broken symmetries in our system contribute to the generation of different order spin currents.
 With the symmetry analysis one can justify the existence of a finite spin current in noncentrosymmetric systems (absence of inversion symmetry) under thermodynamic equilibrium conditions (i.e. in absence of an electric field), referred to as background equilibrium spin current \cite{Rashba2,Rashba3}.
 This spin current, while present, cannot transport or accumulate electron spins.
 The spin-orbit interaction acts as the driving force for spins, resulting in a pure persistent spin current.
 A significant amount of research has been dedicated to the study of persistent spin current \cite{Loss,Splettstoesser,Schutz,Usaj,Dolcini,Rossi}.
 Among various possibilities, the linear spin Hall current has emerged as a prominent technique for generating and manipulating spin currents \cite{Kato,Day}.
-Moreover, there has been a growing interest in producing nonlinear spin currents \cite{Yu,Hamamoto,Pan,Kapri}.
-Nonlinear spin current can emerge in various scenarios, such as in a 2D crystal with Fermi surface anisotropy \cite{Yu} or in a noncentrosymmetric spin-orbit coupled system \cite{Hamamoto,Pan}, with a simple application of an electric field $\bf {E}$.
-Our investigation therefore aims to explore the equilibrium, linear, and nonlinear spin currents within this framework, particularly emphasizing how the interplay between Rashba and altermagnet parameters influences spin current behavior as a function of Fermi energy.
+Moreover, there has been a growing interest in producing nonlinear spin currents \cite{Yu,Hamamoto,Pan,Kapri,Wang}.
+Nonlinear spin current can emerge in various scenarios, such as in a 2D crystal with Fermi surface anisotropy \cite{Yu} or in a noncentrosymmetric spin-orbit coupled system \cite{Hamamoto,Pan}.
+Our investigation therefore aims to explore the equilibrium, linear, and nonlinear spin currents within Boltzmann transport framework, particularly emphasizing how the interplay between Rashba and altermagnet parameters influences spin current behavior as a function of Fermi energy.

 This paper is structured as follows: In Sec. (\ref{sec2}A) and Sec. (\ref{sec2}B), we discuss the formalism of spin current for a generic two-band system.
 Section (\ref{sec2}C) encompasses the fundamental details regarding the 2D altermagnet Rashba system.
 Section (\ref{sec3}) includes associated findings on different order spin currents.
 Lastly, in Sec. (\ref{sec4}), we offer concluding remarks and summarize our main results.